 Impact of technology on energy markets

-Changes in technology, and the pace of those changes, have the potential to fundamentally alter Australia’s energy markets.
+Changes in technology, and the pace of those changes, are fundamentally altering Australia’s energy markets.
 Energy policy and the associated regulatory framework must be able to adapt to these changes to allow a dynamic market response.

 Technology work program